microsoftgraph/msgraph-sample-javascriptspa/README.md

     ```Shell
     npx http-server -c-1
     ```
-## Running the sample
-Open your browser and browse to `http://localhost:8080`.
+1. Open your browser and browse to `http://localhost:8080`.

 ## Code of conduct